- Category: Blog

 - Hits: 40743

 The 2018 Utah Legislature passed several bills involving cannabis, The Utah Department of Agriculture and Food (UDAF) is the agency responsible for implementing and enforcing many of the new cannabis-related laws.
 The information on this page and links to other pages and documents relate to the new laws and the rules.

-- Individuals will be able to cultivate and process industrial hemp if they are licensed by the Department.
+- Individuals can cultivate and process industrial hemp if they are licensed by the Department.

-- Individuals will be able market industrial hemp and industrial hemp products provided the products have been registered by the Department
+- Individuals can market industrial hemp and industrial hemp products provided the products have been registered by the Department